shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: rho0

-    The 'average' density for the Fermi momentum.
+    The 'average' density used for the definition of the Fermi momentum.
 Default is None, which means it calculated based on the total charge and system volume.
         *Options* :

         *Default* : None